IAMColumbia/Game-Design-Resources/Finding Resources.md

 - [Google Fonts](https://fonts.google.com/) - open source fonts.
 The license is noted on each font page.
 You can download the fonts following [these instructions](https://developers.google.com/fonts/faq#can_i_download_the_fonts_on_google_fonts_to_my_own_computer)
 - [FontSquirrel](https://www.fontsquirrel.com/) - many free fonts.
 License is noted on each font page.

+## Internal Resources

+TODO: can we get art/sound/etc. students to open source some of their work and contribute it to this collection?